adrianmcli/dev-react-component/README.md

 # Warning

+This boilerplate only produces a transpiled CommonJS version of the component in a `lib` folder with `babel-cli`.
+This should be sufficient if users of your package have a Webpack build step to compiled their react app.

-This boilerplate only uses `babel-cli` to compile your react components.
-Whoever uses your react component will still need an additional build step.
-UMD compilation may be added later or in a separate branch.
+UMD compilation may be added later or in a separate branch in order to support standalone usage in the future.